-COSN'14, October 1-2, 2014, Dublin, Ireland.
-Copyright 2014 ACM 978-1-4503-3198-2/14/10 ...\$15.00. http://dx.doi.org/10.1145/2660460.2660471. perhaps the most popular SSO system on the web today.
-A key reason is that Facebook Connect, like many SSO systems based off of the OAuth protocol, does more than just allow a user to sign in: sites can request access to read parts of the user's Facebook profile or write data back their profile.
+Facebook Connect, like many SSO systems based off of the OAuth protocol, does more than just allow a user to sign in: sites can request access to read parts of the user's Facebook profile or write data back their profile.
 This has been sufficient in practice to overcome the lack of adoption incentives for relying parties which has plagued many other SSO systems on the web [25].

-An important selling point is that Facebook Connect requires relying sites to request a specific set of permissions from the user up front in order to read or write data from the user's profile.
-These are presented to the user in a series of dialogues (shown in Figure 1) which the user must approve prior to logging into a relying site for the first time.
-In the words of Facebook, "The user will have total control of the permissions granted" [19].
+A second important selling point is that Facebook Connect requires user approval and requires relying sites to request a specific set of permission from the user up front before reading or writing data from the user's profile.
+These are presented to the user in a series of dialogs (shown in Figure 1) which the user must accept prior to logging into a relying site for the first time.
+In the words of Facebook "The user will have total control of the permissions granted" [20].

-Effective user control relies both on Facebook granting only the permissions intended by developers and on users correctly understanding the permissions they approve.
-We explore both assumptions and show that:
+Effective user control relies both on Facebook granting only the permissions intended by developers and on users correctly understanding the permission requests they authorize.
+We will explore both questions in this paper and show that:

-- Facebook Connect sometimes asks the user to authorize more permissions than the developer intended to request. - Write permissions are granted to sites on an all-ornothing basis.
-For example, if a site wants the ability to update the user's status, it must also gain the ability to upload photos. - Users generally understand which read permissions are being requested when they log in, although many do not realize they are granting access to data they have marked as private using their privacy settings. - Users generally do not understand the variety of write permissions sites will receive upon authorization.
-This indicates that, despite Facebook's claim that all-ornothing write permissions are "simpler" for users to understand, users understand the more granular read permissions better. - Users are influenced by the identity of the relying site; for example, they are much more likely to understand a photo sharing website can upload photos to their account.
-This suggests users are assuming a contextual integrity model of privacy [20], although this is not implemented technically.
+- Facebook Connect sometimes asks the user to authorize more permissions than the developer intended to request. - Write permissions are granted to sites on an allor-nothing basis.
+For example, if a site wants to update the user's status, it must also gain permission to upload photos. - Users generally understand which read permissions are being requested when they log in, although many don't realize they are granting access to data they have marked as private using their privacy settings. - Users generally do not understand the variety of write permissions sites will receive upon authorization.
+This indicates that, despite Facebook's claims that all-or-nothing write permissions are "simpler" for users to understand, users the more granular read permissions much better.

-$^{^1{\}rm Facebook}$ Connect is now technically called Facebook Login but is still frequently referred to as Facebook Connect.
+&lt;sup>1Facebook Connect is now technically called Facebook Login but is still frequently referred to as Facebook Connect.